neo4j-devtools/practicle/README.md

 If the option `--prev-version` is omitted the tool looks for all PR:s in the semver minor version and generates a complete changelog for all versions in that range.

-I.e. if `--next-version=3.2.5` is used, the output will incclude all changes from `3.2.0` to the upoming `3.2.5` release.
+I.e. if `--next-version=3.2.5` is used, the output will include all changes from `3.2.0` to the upoming `3.2.5` release.
 They are grouped by version.

 Versions are taken from git tags that has the format `x.y.z`.